 Maria's winds of up to 155 mph knocked out power to entire island and left most of its 3.4 million residents without cellphone service, too.
 Nearly 8,000 power customers still had no electricity nine months after the storm.

 Floodwaters turned roads into raging rivers and sent homeowners scrambling to their rooftops.
-Maria's official death toll of 64 people is in dispute; one study says it could be 70 times higher.
+Maria's official death toll was revised from 64 people to nearly 3,000.

 2. Hurricane Harvey